Running Coupling for Holographic QCD with Heavy and Light Quarks: Isotropic case: Introduction

-The holographic QCD models for heavy and light quarks constructed in \cite{Yang:2015aia,Arefeva:2018hyo,Li:2017tdz,Arefeva:2020byn,Arefeva:2022bhx, Hajilou:2021wmz} reproduce these phase diagram features at small chemical potential and predict new phenomena for finite chemical potential, in particular, the locations of the critical end points.
-The goal of this paper to study behaviour of running coupling $\alpha$ and $\beta$-functions at different phases: quark confinement phases and QGP phase as well as near critical lines. \\
+The holographic QCD models constructed in \cite{Yang:2015aia,Arefeva:2018hyo,Li:2017tdz,Arefeva:2020byn,Arefeva:2022bhx, Hajilou:2021wmz} reproduce phase diagram features for heavy and light quarks at small chemical potential and predict new phenomena for finite chemical potential, in particular, the locations of the critical end points (CEP).
+Here CEP corresponds to the end point of the 1st order phase transition line.
+The goal of this paper is to study a behavior of the running coupling $\alpha$ at different phases: quark confinement phases (i.e. hadronic and quarkyonic) and QGP phase, -- as well as near critical lines. \\

-The scattering amplitudes of particles formed during collisions of heavy ions and interacting with particle belong strong interactions sector significantly depend on the running QCD coupling constants.
-Typical behavior of the running coupling $\alpha$, in fact the logarithm of the running coupling $\log\alpha$, predicted by holographic models, at a certain fixed energy scale, different temperatures and chemical potentials is presented in Fig. \ref{Fig:logLH} for light and heavy quarks.
-A distinctive feature of these diagrams is the presence of coupling constant jumps along the lines of the first-order phase transition.
-These jumps disappear at CEP, i.e. after the end of the line of critical points, marked with magenta stars in Fig. \ref{Fig:logLH}.
-A more detailed examination of the plots in the first and second columns in Fig. \ref{Fig:logLH} shows that there is one significant difference between them.
-Namely, the increasing direction of the logarithm of the coupling constant is from brown to blue in Fig. \ref{Fig:logLH}A and is from blue to brown in Fig. \ref{Fig:logLH}B. The same happens in Fig. \ref{Fig:logLH}C and Fig. \ref{Fig:logLH}D. Namely, the increasing direction of the logarithm of the coupling constant occurs from brown to blue and then to green in Fig. \ref{Fig:logLH}C and from blue to brown in Fig. \ref{Fig:logLH}D. Such differences are associated with the use of different boundary conditions for the corresponding holographic models.
+Scattering amplitudes of particles formed during heavy ions collisions and interacting with particles belonging to the strong interactions sector significantly depend on the running QCD coupling constants.
+Typical behavior of the running coupling $\alpha$, in fact the logarithm\footnote{Here $\log\alpha \equiv \log_{e}\alpha$.} of the running coupling $\log\alpha$, predicted by holographic models, at a certain fixed energy scale, different temperatures, and chemical potentials is presented in Fig.\,\ref{Fig:logLH} for light and heavy quarks.
+A distinctive feature of these diagrams is the indication of coupling constant jumps along the 1st order phase transition lines.
+The detailed investigation of these jumps is performed in the main text.
+These jumps disappear at CEP marked with magenta stars in Fig.\,\ref{Fig:logLH}.
+A more detailed examination of the plots from the first and second columns in Fig.\,\ref{Fig:logLH} shows that there is one significant difference between them.
+Namely, a direction of the coupling constant logarithm increase is oriented from brown to blue in Fig.\,\ref{Fig:logLH}A and from blue to brown in Fig.\,\ref{Fig:logLH}B. The same happens in Fig.\,\ref{Fig:logLH}C and Fig.\,\ref{Fig:logLH}D, i.e. the coupling constant logarithm increases from brown to blue and then to green in Fig.\,\ref{Fig:logLH}C and from blue to brown in Fig.\,\ref{Fig:logLH}D. Such differences are associated with the choice of different boundary conditions for the corresponding holographic models.
 Let us explain this briefly. \\